MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/provisioning/Uninstall-TrustedProvisioningCertificate.md

 ```

 ## DESCRIPTION
-Removes a previously installed provisioning certificate
+Removes a previously installed provisioning certificate.

 ## EXAMPLES

-### Example 1: Uninstall Trusted Provisioning Certificate
+### Example 1: Uninstall a trusted provisioning certificate
 ```powershell
 PS C:\> Uninstall-TrustedProvisioningCertificate -Thumbprint ‎fedd995b45e633d4ef30fcbc8f3a48b627e9a28b
 ```

-Uninstall Trusted Provisioning Certificate with the specified thumprint.
+Uninstall a trusted provisioning certificate with the specified thumbprint.

 ## PARAMETERS

 ### -ConnectedDevice
-If enabled specifies that device type is mobile.
+If enabled, specifies that the device type is mobile.

 ```yaml
 Type: SwitchParameter